SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 Once the report has successfully generated, the following data will be available in the columns:

 * **Name**; shows the name of the site and all the content in the structure down to files & folders.
-* **URL**; clicking on it, you are redirected to the site's exact location or following folders, subsites, etc.
+* **URL**; clicking on it, redirects to the site's exact location or the subsequent folders, subsites, etc.
 * **Last Modified**; shows the exact date the site was last modified.
 * **Created On**; shows the exact date when someone created the site or some of its structure.